DominikN/docs_new/docs/tutorials/ros-tutorials/9-map-navigation.md

 </launch>
 ```

-### Finall launch
+### Final launch

-Okay to let's create one launch file combining all what we need to provide autonomous navigation based on map and amcl.
+Okay, let's create one launch file combining all what we need to provide autonomous navigation based on map and amcl.

 Save following file as `tutorial_9.launch` :